timhannifan/big-data-architecture/README.md

 ## To run locally:

-1. Clone and copy to Docker container.
+1. Clone this repo.
+The second line runs a script to start Docker, copy the source code to the container, and log in aas the root user.
 ```
 git clone https://github.com/timhannifan/big-data-architecture
 cd big-data-architecture && run_docker.sh
 ```
-2. Add permissions to app directory for hadoop user.
-Ensure xz-utils is installed.
+2. Install prerequisites.
+Add permissions to application directory for hadoop user.
 ```
 sudo apt-get install xz-utils
 sudo chown -R hadoop:hadoop /home/hadoop/application/